- Werner Herzog

 - Release Date

 What to make of Bad Lieutenant: Port of Call New Orleans?
 This thematic remake of Abel Ferrara’s 1992 picture Bad Lieutenant, which starred Harvey Keitel in one of his best performances, comes from the obsession-obsessed director Werner Herzog, and it boasts one of the best performances from its star, Nicolas Cage.
 Connected to the Ferrara film only by its title and the portrayal of a drug-addicted policeman, Herzog takes an entirely different approach to the subject matter.
-Instead of punishing the audience with a relentless sense of Christian-guilt on a cinematic road to Hell, Herzog explores the enduring and very real lunacy of corruption and addiction.
+Instead of punishing the audience with a relentless sense of Christian guilt on a cinematic road to Hell, Herzog explores the enduring and very real lunacy of corruption and addiction.

 That Herzog shows his audience the origins of McDonagh’s increasingly warped behavior makes Cage’s character more sympathetic than Keitel’s origination, but no less a monster.
 Ferrara’s film began with Keitel already well into his drug habit.
-Herzog shows us, if only for a moment, that McDonagh is a duty-bound cop who, even through trying to balance his cocaine highs and heroin lows, still tries to reinforce the law.
+Herzog shows us, if only for a moment, that McDonagh is a duty-bound cop who, even while trying to balance his cocaine highs and heroin lows, still tries to reinforce the law.
 Of course, he ignores the law himself, exploiting the power of his position at every turn.
-But in him exists a foundational morality that shows its bashful head amid his horrible crimes.
+But in him exists a foundational morality that shows its shame-ridden head amid his horrible crimes.

-Here and there, the film concerns itself with a central case wherein McDonagh tracks down drug-dealing murderers, but nevermind the details of the plot.
+Here and there, the film concerns itself with a central case where McDonagh tracks down drug-dealing murderers, but nevermind the details of the plot.
 The case is a framework on which Herzog and Cage drape their character.
-We meet his hooker girlfriend, Frankie (Eva Mendes), who decides to reform herself after meeting McDonagh’s rehab-bound father (Tom Bower) and his beer-sucking girlfriend (an unrecognizable Jennifer Coolidge).
+We meet his sex-worker girlfriend, Frankie (Eva Mendes), who decides to reform herself after meeting McDonagh’s rehab-bound father (Tom Bower) and his beer-sucking girlfriend (an unrecognizable Jennifer Coolidge).
 When Frankie tells him that she’s going to an AA meeting, McDonagh stares at her blankly and says, without a hint of irony, “Does that mean you don’t want any of this blow?”

 Though Herzog has not made a perfect film, Port of Call New Orleans is more provocative than most pictures out there right now, even if it doesn’t compare to the director’s masterworks like Fitzcarraldo and Aguirre, the Wrath of God.
 It challenges the viewer to figure out what to make of the protagonist, because more than just an engine propelled toward his own destruction, Cage’s McDonagh catches himself and stops before he goes too far.
 Rather than plummeting off the deep end, he finds a balance between a respectable life and one filled with debauchery.
 Herzog has always been more interested in the continuation of a mad existence versus its messy conclusion, and that fixation is alive and well throughout this crazy, uneven, kind of brilliant motion picture.